PDO Thread Treatments – Consultation-Based Rejuvenation

 There should be no scarring left from this procedure, as only small openings are used and normally near the hairline.
 A thread lift procedure normally lasts around one to one and a half hours.

 Unlike a surgical face lift, there is no need for a general anaesthetic.
-A local anaesthetic is used to make sure that patients do not experience any pain and are as comfortable as possible throughout the procedure.
+A local anaesthetic is used to reduce pain.
 We do also offer the use of a penthrox pen if needed at an additional cost.

 Some downtime will be required for a Thread Lift but again, this will be significantly less than is required for a surgical face lift.
 Patients normally take one to two days off work for recovery and to allow any swelling or discolouration to fade.
 However, this is not always necessary.
 Thread Lift patients should avoid strenuous exercise or activity for approximately five days to aid in the recovery process.